andrewhalle/build-your-own/markdowns/gpg.md

 }
 ```

+_(note: this snippet of code uses types `CleartextSignature` and `PublicKey` which we haven't defined yet.
+I'm just sketching out the broad structure of this method to get the boring stuff out of the way first.)_

 We parse the cleartext signature and the key, and then verify the signature with the key.
-If the signature fails to verify with the key, we return an error so the program exits with an error code.
-We also set up some modules that we'll use later.
+If the signature fails to verify with the key, we return an error so the program exits with an error code (I'll ignore the modules set up in this snippet for the rest of the write-up).

 Now, we can get into the meat of this code, the parsing functions.
 In order to do *that* however, we have to take a brief detour _INTO THE RFC_.
 Take this `::<>`, it's dangerous to go alone.